slamice/wri/fiction/hipsters/first-draft/ch05 - walk away from Renee.md

 CHAPTER 5

-Once a month Renee invited some conspiritors over for a drum circle.
-A few natives combined with her friends and conspirators gathered together on these nights.
-Incense was lit, something like hymns were sung.
-I was invited but kindly excused myself on those nights.
-It was an opportunity to find a clean apartment after coming back, at least the living room.

-A few days later Selina virtually hit me up for a coffee ((headache)) that night.
+A few nights later Selina virtually hit me up for a coffee.
 "Hello fellow human!"
 She cheerfully gleed at me through the phone.
-Selina didn't think "you guys" made any feministic sense, so she always opted for "Hello kindly people" and "Greetings fellow homosapiens."
+Selina didn't think "you guys" made any feministic sense, so she always opted for "Hello kindly people" or "Greetings fellow homosapiens."

-"What's up?"
+"Hey."

 "You should come out." she whispered, "I'm at Cup O'Joe."

 "At the coffee shop?"

+"A cough-ee-shop?"
 I could hear her red face.

-"A cough-ee-shop?"

 "Are you high?"

 "I may be high.
 It is a definite possibility."

-"I'll venture out then."

-And I hung up.
+"I'll venture there then," and hung up.

+Once a month Renee invited some conspiritors over for a drum circle.
+A few natives combined with her friends and conspirators sat around a huge drum with their respective clubs.
+Incense was lit, hymnish things were sung.
+I was invited but kindly excused myself on those nights.
+It was interesting to find a clean apartment after coming back, at least the living room would be.

 Renee had an eigthies Romcom on while she picked up clothes.
 I sacked on a pair of jeans, ignoring her critical looks.
 "I need to go out."
 I told her, "I'm meeting up with Selina."

-"Without helping me clean?"
+"You can't just finish help me out with cleaning?"

 "I think you have it handled."

 "You never stay.
-Actually you never stay home anymore with me."
+You never stay home anymore with me."
 Renee puttered.
 "Or are you meeting another girl to stay home with?"

 "It'll only be until you're done.
 There is no other girl."